ClydeCMSCTeaching/de3/README.md

 ## Strings

 Write a function which reverses a string.
 Write the same function which reverses a char array.
 Remember, always becareful.
 The type char* can either be a char array, for which one MUST state the length, or it could be a "string" in which the last charater is \0 which indicates the end of the string.
+You can write this in a single file `stringtest.c`.
 ```c
 void stringReverse(char* str);